markvdlaan93/markvdlaan93.github.io/_posts/2019-10-29-avr-c-timer.md

 CS10 and CS11 combined means that a prescaler of 64 is selected.
 Here, we select a prescaler of 64.
 After that, 1.000.000 / 64 = 15625 or 0 to 15624 thus 15624 is set as value for the output compare register.

-Now it is important to enable Clear Timer on Compare (CTC) mode so that the counter is resetted when the maximum value of 15624 is reached.
+Now, it is important to enable Clear Timer on Compare (CTC) mode so that the counter is resetted when the maximum value of 15624 is reached.

 The interrupt is now ready to be turned on by assigning the bit of the specific interrupt OCIE1A to the register with enabled interrupts for timer 1 (TIMSK1).

 ## Configure in- and ouput

+After configuring the timer registers, it is important to configure the IO pins.
+As you can see in the breadboard setup above, I connected the LED to the first pin of PORTD.
+Therefore, it is important to alter the data direction register of PORTD.
+By setting the first bit high, you let the microcontroller know that the first pin is an output pin.
+I'm using bit shifting operations to control individual bits in the register (more elaborated in my article about [bit shifting operations]({{ site.baseurl }}{% link _posts/2019-10-25-avr-c-bitshifting.md %})).

 ```
 #include <avr/io.h>